-These are all examples of “disparate treatment”, or not treating an employee (or prospective employee) equally because of their religion.
+These are all examples of “disparate treatment,” or not treating an employee or prospective employee equally because of their religion.

-Employers are required to provide accommodations for employees to practice their religion as long as these accommodations would not result in an undue hardship on the organization.
+Employers are required to provide accommodations for employees to practice their religion as long as these accommodations would not result in undue hardship on the organization.
 These are known as “reasonable accommodations.”

 Examples of reasonable accommodations may include:

 Some may go in the opposite direction by implementing policies that discriminate against a certain religion.
-One example would be not allowing employees to put on headwear, even though it does not affect their ability to do their jobs.
-This type of discrimination is known as “disparate impact.”
+One example would be not allowing employees to wear headwear, even though it does not affect their ability to do their jobs.
+This type of discrimination is another example of “disparate impact.”

 Another common form of religious discrimination in the workplace is creating a hostile or dangerous work environment for employees of particular faiths or allowing this type of environment to foster and thrive.
-A hostile or dangerous work environment would be one in which employees with certain religious beliefs are subject to harassment by other employees and management.
+A hostile work environment would be one in which employees with certain religious beliefs are subject to harassment by other employees and management.

 Many similar behaviors are directed at an employee because of their religion.
 In order to constitute religious discrimination, however, the harassment must be severe and pervasive.
 Therefore, simple disagreements between employees about religious beliefs or related matters would probably not meet the definition of harassment under the law.

-The cost of housing has risen exponentially in recent years and finding a suitable place to live can be a major challenge.
+The cost of housing has risen exponentially in recent years, and finding a suitable place to live can be a major challenge.
 This problem is made worse when those who are trying to obtain housing are discriminated against.
 Religious discrimination is one of the practices that is prohibited by the Fair Housing Act, and it is becoming more of a problem in recent years.